Craignish

 Educational achievement in Craignish places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

-The area has university qualification rates of 17.2%, significantly lower than the Australian average of 30.4%.
+The area's university qualification rate is 17.2%, significantly lower than Australia's average of 30.4%.
+This presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are the most common at 11.7%, followed by postgraduate qualifications (2.9%) and graduate diplomas (2.6%).
-Trade and technical skills are prevalent, with 46.2% of residents aged 15+ holding vocational credentials - advanced diplomas (12.7%) and certificates (33.5%).
-Educational participation is high, with 26.6% of residents currently enrolled in formal education, including 10.3% in primary, 9.1% in secondary, and 2.1% in tertiary education.
+Trade and technical skills are prominent, with 46.2% of residents aged 15+ holding vocational credentials – advanced diplomas (12.7%) and certificates (33.5%).

-Educational participation is notably high, with 26.6% of residents currently enrolled in formal education.
+Educational participation is high, with 26.6% of residents currently enrolled in formal education.
 This includes 10.3% in primary education, 9.1% in secondary education, and 2.1% pursuing tertiary education.

 Frequently Asked Questions - Education